 Federal Pell Grant

 The Federal Pell Grant, unlike a loan, does not have to be repaid.
-Pell Grants are usually awarded only to undergraduate students who have not earned bachelor’s or a professional degrees.
+Pell Grants are only awarded to undergraduate students who have not earned a previous bachelors or professional degree.
 Pell Grants are considered need based and are awarded based upon the student’s enrollment status as a full-time or part-time student.
 Applications are available from the university’s Financial Aid Office.

 Federal Direct Student Loan Program